-Chinese New Year (varies): In 2019, Chinese New Year falls on February 5th, but varies each year according to the lunar calendar.
+Chinese New Year (varies): In 2024, Chinese New Year falls on Feb.
+10 (2024 is the year of Dragon), but varies each year according to the lunar calendar.
 Commonly, and somewhat confusingly, referred to in China as “Spring Festival”, this is the biggest and arguably most important holiday of the year as nearly everyone in China gets around 10 days off.
 With 100’s of millions of people traveling within the span of a few weeks, crowds and traffic jams are unfortunately all too commonplace, and in fact, Chinese New Year is currently the largest human migration on the planet.
 During this time, many people who work far from their hometowns will make the arduous, time-consuming journey back to visit family and friends where they spend several relaxing days together eating, visiting more relatives, making their own small fireworks display or going to see large displays put on by their municipality, and eating some more.
 Gift giving is almost exclusively done by older generations passing out specially designed red envelopes (they must be red) to younger generations that contain cold, hard cash.

-Double Third Festival (varies): In 2019, this festival falls on April 7th.
+Double Third Festival (varies): In 2024, this festival falls on Apr.
+11. It is an important traditional festival of the Zhuang ethnic group in Guangxi, China.
+It is celebrated on the third day of the third lunar month every year.
 This is a popular festival across Asia for ethnic minorities, such as Zhuang, Yao, Dong and Miao.
 The festival involves different activities for each group; however, in general, many people celebrate with a lot of singing and dancing while wearing traditional clothing or perhaps taking advantage of the nice weather and going for a picnic or another relaxing outdoor activity.
 Since the holiday usually falls close to the next holiday, “Qingming”, observers of this holiday usually get 4-5 days off, which makes for a good opportunity to take a trip.

 National Day (Oct.
 1st): National Day commemorates the founding of the People’s Republic of China on October 1st, 1949.
 It is also known as “Golden Week” because people usually get 7 full days off work.
 Nearly comparable in migration size as Chinese New Year, 100’s of millions of people take advantage of the extra-long holiday and travel–either back home, domestically for fun, or internationally.
 All modes of transportation are busy during this time.